 Ask any reader who their favorite fictional character in a novel is and you'll likely get a detailed explanation about what they admire about a beloved protagonist.
 It might even sound like they're talking about a person they know — and for good reason.
 Recent scientific studies have been exploring how reading about fictional characters affects our brains and our psychological response to real people.
-It turns out that regular novel readers probably derive some real benefits from all that time "alone" with their books.
-(I put alone in quotes because avid readers know that you are never alone when you have a good book!)
+It turns out that regular novel readers derive some real benefits from all that time "alone" with their books.
+(I put alone in quotes because avid readers know that you're never alone when you have a good book!)

 Here's a breakdown of what we know about the benefits of reading fiction: